d-stoianov/crypto-price-tracker/README.md

 -   **React Router DOM**
 -   **Chart.js**

-## Features

--   **Home Page**: Displays a list of all cryptocurrencies.
-The list is updated every 60 seconds using polling.
--   **Coin Overview Page**: Shows detailed information about a specific coin, including a graph of its price over the past year.
--   **Pinned Coins**: Users can pin their favorite coins.
-Pinned coins are saved to local storage and persist across page refreshes.

 ## Pages

 ### Home Page

-The home page provides a list of cryptocurrencies.
+The home page provides a list of cryptocurrencies and their brief information.
 This list gets updated every 60 seconds to ensure users see the latest prices.
 Users can pin their favorite coins, which will be saved to local storage and persist even after refreshing the page.

 ### Coin Overview